Blanchard, Oklahoma: Recreation

 There are currently two parks in Blanchard as well as an athletic stadium and three nearby golf courses.

 Annual festivals include "May Daze" in early May.
-Blanchard also boasts one of the largest Veterans' Day Parades in Oklahoma around Veteran's Day.

-Blanchard has also built a new high school in 2011.
+Blanchard boasts one of the largest Veterans' Day Parades in Oklahoma around Veteran's Day.
+Blanchard built a new high school in 2011.

+Blanchard has a new football stadium; the Oscar Brooks Stadium.
+Blanchard hosts a new Fine Arts Performance Center.

-As of 2022, Blanchard is awaiting construction of a new veterans' memorial.
+As of March 2023, Blanchard is constructing a veterans park and memorial.
+As of 2025, it has opened and is accepting public visitors.

 Media

 Residents of Blanchard and nearby Dibble are served by the weekly newspaper The Blanchard News.
 The radio station KKNG-FM is licensed to Blanchard by the Federal Communications Commission, although only the transmitter is located northeast of Blanchard, while the operating offices and studios are in Oklahoma City.

-In Popular Culture

-Country music song entitled “Play a Little Haggard Just for Me” by Jeremy Castle pays tribute to country music artists Jody Miller and Bonnie Owens as well as the town of Blanchard, Oklahoma.